ruofei-wang/ion/docker/README.md

 --network host \
 -it ghcr.io/ice-blockchain/ion
 ```
-If you don't need the lite-server, then remove `-e "LITESERVER=true"`.
+If you don't need Lite-server, then remove -e "LITESERVER=true".

 ### Run the node - isolated way
-In production environments, it is recommended to use **Port mapping** feature of Docker's default bridge network.
+In production environments it is recommended to use **Port mapping** feature of Docker's default bridge network.
 When you use port mapping, Docker allocates a specific port on the host to forward traffic to a port inside the container.
 This is ideal for running multiple containers with isolated networks on the same host.
 ```
 docker run -d --name ion-node -v /data/db:/var/ion-work/db \
 -e "PUBLIC_IP=<PUBLIC_IP>" \